chloroken/eve-min/README.md

 **EVE-min** is an [EVE Online](https://www.eveonline.com/) client-switcher for Linux's [KDE Plasma](https://kde.org/plasma-desktop/) designed primarily those who juggle many characters across fewer accounts.
 By supplying a list of character names (`characters.txt`) and invoking a refresh command (`"r"`), a specific *client order* will lock in and allow consistent switching, even in the login screen.

-EVE-min** is built to fully utilize [EVE's throttling mechanics](#eve's-throttling-mechanics).
+**EVE-min** is built to fully utilize [EVE's throttling mechanics](#eve-online-throttling-mechanics).
 It achieves this by minimizing inactive clients while switching.

-using [KWin scripting](https://develop.kde.org/docs/plasma/kwin/) served via qdbus for speed and responsiveness.
+Because speed and responsiveness are important when multiboxing, this script uses [KWin scripts](https://develop.kde.org/docs/plasma/kwin/) served over qdbus to actually manipulate the windows.

 This software is congruent with EVE's [Terms of Service](https://support.eveonline.com/hc/en-us/articles/8414770561948-EVE-Online-Terms-of-Service) because no client is given any in-game actions.

-# EVE's Throttling Mechanics
+# EVE Online Throttling Mechanics

 ### Out of Focus vs. Hidden
 Many players believe that if an EVE client's window is out of focus or in another virtual desktop/workspace, that window will be throttled for performance purposes.
 But if a window is out of focus but **not minimized**, it will only be partially throttled.